FlowFuse/website/src/blog/2024/09/how-to-build-automate-devops-pipelines-node-red-deployments.md

    - node red devops pipeline
 ---

-Imagine deploying a critical application flow update in your manufacturing or automotive facility.
-Without a proper pipeline that includes various stages of testing and validation, a small error could lead to a floor crash or a production halt.
-In these industries, having a quick and reliable deployment process is essential for maintaining efficiency and safety.
+When deploying a critical application flow update in your manufacturing or automotive facility, it is important to include various stages of testing and validation.
+The smallest errors can lead to a floor crash or a production halt.
+In such industries, having a quick and reliable deployment process is essential for maintaining efficiency and safety.
 <!--more-->
 For developers using Node-RED, setting up a comprehensive DevOps pipeline can make all the difference.
 In this blog, we’ll explore how to build and automate DevOps pipelines specifically for Node-RED deployments.
 You’ll discover practical tips and tools to streamline your process, ensuring your applications are always ready to support your operations.